uqlibrary/technology-training/OpenRefine/openrefine.md

-# Cleaning data with OpenRefine
+# OpenRefine: an introduction to dealing with messy data

+Last updated: 2018-09-28

 ## Legal